 Two years ago, I fully committed to Josh’s training regimen, and I’ve really seen the gains from it.
-Before the winter of 2015/2016, I’d probably done thirty routes of 5.13 or harder.
-Then last year alone—in 2017, after training all winter—I did thirty routes harder than 5.13.
-I was putting them down all over the place that season, not just in the backyard, but all over the country and in Canada.
+Before the winter of 2015/2016, I’d probably done 30 routes of 5.13 or harder.
+Then last year alone—in 2017, after training all winter—I did 30 routes harder than 5.13.
+I was putting them down all over the place that season.
+Not just in the backyard, but all over the country and in Canada.

 The program kicks off with a series of eight fingerboard sessions, then six to eight sessions of campus boarding.
 Leading up to the trip you do power-endurance workouts, like 4x4s in the bouldering cave at the gym, then you do a final series of max hangs, which is the recruitment phase.
 That brings the whole three-month program to a peak so that you come into the trip feeling fit and strong.